1300 307 576 Call now Request a callback

 All Rentokil technicians are highly qualified and trained to industry standards.
 Voted Australian Environmental Pest Managers Association (AEPMA) Pest Manager of the Year 2020, our local teams offer a wide range of global innovations and termite control solutions for the most effective outcome.

 Your termite control costs will ultimately reflect the time and effort it will take to manage them in your home or business.
 The first step in determining the cost of termite control is fully understanding the problem.
-What category of termites are they - subterranean, drywood or dampwood?
-Do you require preventative termite treatment or do active termites need to be addressed?
+What category of termites are they, subterranean, drywood, or dampwood?
+Do you require termite management as a precaution, or do active termites need to be addressed?
 Which parts of the property are affected by termites?

 To answer all the above questions, Rentokil will need to visit your property to inspect for termites.
 Following which, below factors will determine the most suitable termite treatment and its associated costs.